colonelpanic8/okcupyd/README.md

 ### git hooks

-It is recommended that you install the git hooks that are included in this repository by running
+If you plan on editing this file (getting\_started.rst) you must install the provided git hooks that are included in this repository by running:

 ``` {.sourceCode .bash}
 bin/create-githook-symlinks.sh
 ```

 from the root directory of the repository.

-This is only important (at the moment) if you plan to edit README.rst.